 Complete Praying Mantis Care Guide

 Praying mantises are captivating insects known for their unique hunting behavior, alien-like appearance, and surprising intelligence.
 They make excellent beginner exotic pets with relatively simple care requirements.
-This guide covers everything you need to know to successfully keep these remarkable predators.
+This article covers everything you need to know to successfully keep these remarkable predators.

 Understanding Mantises